My second grade teacher discreetly pulled my mother aside and said:

 Dr. Fugen Neziroglu diagnoses this constant erasing behavior as obsessive compulsive disorder (OCD).
-I diagnose the behavior as a case of perfectionism mixed in with a spice of paralysis by over analysis combined with introverted tendencies.
+I diagnose the behavior as a case of perfectionism mixed in with spices of paralysis by over analysis and introverted tendencies.

-I would walk around with the feeling my work was constantly being critiqued by a panel of judges and I was never fully satisfied unless every judge hit the little red approval button turning their chairs around to accept me.
+I felt my work was constantly being critiqued by a panel of judges and I was never fully satisfied unless every judge hit the little red approval button to turn their chairs around to accept me.

 Hara Marano, editor of Psychology Today, writes:

 Perfectionism seeps into the psyche and creates a pervasive personality style.
 It keeps people from engaging in challenging experiences; they don’t get to discover what they truly like or to create their own identities.
 Perfectionism reduces playfulness and the assimilation of knowledge; if you’re always focused on your own performance and on defending yourself, you can’t focus on learning a task.
 Here’s the cosmic thigh-slapper: Because it lowers the ability to take risks, perfectionism reduces creativity and innovation.